 By the time I got to Carlofote I had no steering at all and no more oil of any kind either.
 To make matters worse, the free town quay I planned to use was busy, and anchoring wasn’t permitted in the harbour.
 Circumstances as they were I was forced take refuge in Marine Sifredi.
 It was my first time in a marina since I’d left Cartagena, for that I was a little disappointed, but also relieved that I’d have a nice stable mooring to wait out the weather and set about repairs.

 If you’re wondering how I docked successfully without any rudder control in now 25 knt winds.
 The answers is, I didn’t.
-Instead with full fenders out I opted for a controlled crash into dock as sedate half a knot speed.
+Instead with full fenders out I opted for a controlled crash into dock at a sedate half a knot speed.
 Still, at least I arrived.

 Sardinia – Sicily